 - water-right complaints received?

-- August through September – present findings and recommendations to the TCEQ Commissioners.
+- August through September 2017 – Present findings and recommendations to the TCEQ Commissioners.

 Sign up for e-mail updates through GovDelivery.
 It's easy and fast!

-If you have any questions on this process, please e-mail or call our watermaster program liaisons:
+If you have any questions on this process or would like to submit comments on the current evaluations, please contact our watermaster program liaisons.

 Texas Commission on Environmental Quality